Adettoun/Pyspark-Data-warehousing/README.md

 8. [Conclusion](#conclusion)

 ### Introduction <a name="introduction"></a>
 This project demonstrates various data analysis and modeling techniques using PySpark and Python libraries.
-It covers tasks such as data extraction, transformation, and loading (ETL), exploratory data analysis, customer segmentation, classification analysis, and predictive modeling.
+It involves creating a data warehouse from facts and dimensions tables, and covers tasks such as data extraction, transformation, and loading (ETL), exploratory data analysis, customer segmentation, classification analysis, and predictive modeling.

 ### Installation <a name="installation"></a>
 To run the code in this repository, you need to install the required dependencies.
 Here are the installation instructions for some key components: